Sino-Native: Chinese identity

 Conversely, many individuals in Sino-Native communities also feel a stronger connection to their Chinese ancestry.
 This identification can be influenced by familial ties, particularly when the Chinese heritage is emphasised within the household.
 These individuals might celebrate Chinese festivals, speak Chinese dialects and engage in cultural practices passed down from their Chinese ancestors.

 On the other hand, the Sino community's ability to preserve Chinese cultural traditions, despite the relatively low to medium population of Chinese individuals in areas such as Ranau, Tambunan, Keningau, Tenom, Kota Marudu, Pitas and Kota Belud, is noteworthy.
 The Sino community's efforts to maintain cultural practices, languages, and customs ensure that Chinese heritage thrives and remains a visible connection to their ancestry, even within a predominantly indigenous population.

 A prominent example is the late Datuk Liew Vui Keong (1960–2020), a native of Kota Belud with a full-blooded Chinese father and a mixed-blooded mother.
 Liew was multilingual, aside speaking his native Hakka dialect, he was also fluent in Cantonese, which he learned while serving as a member of parliament in Sandakan; Dusun and Bajau, reflecting his upbringing in a multiracial, multireligious and multilingual background.
-Additionally, he was fluent in Standard Mandarin, having attended a Chinese-medium primary school, as well as English and the national Malaysian language.
+Additionally, he was fluent in Standard Mandarin, having attended a Chinese-medium primary school, as well as English and the national Malaysian language (particularly his native Sabahan vernacular as well as Kelantanese dialect which he learnt whilst he was schooling or working temporarily in that East Coast peninsular state during his youth by means of interacting with the local Kelantanese Malays as well as Siamese folks).